-T. I. and Control Deviation from Items for evaluation Yes No Implementation Status Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Listed Companies and reasons In order to implement the Company's guidelines for Board diversity, the directors being appointed all have their own backgrounds in professions such as legal, accounting, industry, finance, marketing/R&D, technology, business management, professional skills, industrial experiences, etc. (Please refer to page 24~26 of this Annual Report for directors' information.)
-The diversity goals for the future include but are not limited to the following two aspects standards: 1.
-Basic conditions and values: Gender, age, nationality, culture, etc. The Company's current 9th-term board members are all male.
-The 10th-term board member re-election is expected to be held in 2023, in which at least one female director seat will be reserved, and the age criteria will be planned to achieve a balanced structure.
-2. Professional knowledge and skills: Professional backgrounds (such as legal, accounting, industry, finance, marketing or technology), professional skills, industrial experiences, etc. For the Company's Corporate Governance Best Practice Principles, please visit the Company's website. of the difficulty in finding candidates for female directors, the Company revised a relevant provision in its "Corporate Governance Best-Practice Principles", stating that "It is advisable to reserve one seat for female directors".
-(2) Further to the establishment of the Compensation Committee and the Auditing Committee, has the Company voluntarily established other functional committees?
-V The Company has set up its Compensation Committee by law, and has voluntarily set up the Audit Committee before regulatory requirements are released.
-Other functional committees are to be set up in the future.

-Implementation Status Deviation from Items for evaluation Yes No Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Listed Companies and reasons (3) Has the Company established a methodology for evaluating the performance of its Board of Directors, performed evaluations on an annual basis, submitted the results of the performance evaluation to the Board, and used such as a reference for individual director remuneration and renomination?
-V The Company has established a Board's performance evaluation system.
+Implementation Status Deviation from Implementation Status Deviation from Items for evaluation res No Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Listed Companies and reasons Items for evaluation Yes No Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Lister Companies and reasons Further to the establishment of the Compensation Committee and the Auditing Committee, has the Company voluntarily established In order to implement the Company's guideling for Board diversity, the directors bein appointed all have their own backgrounds professions such as legal, accounting, industri finance, marketing/R&D, technology, busine management, professional skills, industri experiences, etc. (Please refer to page 24~26 this Annual Report for directors' information.)
+The diversity goals for the future include b are not limited to the following two aspects standards: 1.
+Basic conditions and values: Gender, ag nationality, culture, etc. The Company current 9th-term board members are all mal The 10th-term board members are all mal The 10th-term board member re-election expected to be held in 2023, in which at lead one female director seat will be reserved, are the age criteria will be planned to achieve balanced structure.
+2. Professional knowledge and skill.
+Professional backgrounds (such as legad accounting, industry, finance, marketing technology), professional skills, industri experiences, etc. For the Company's Corporate Governance Be Practice Principles, please visit the Company website.
+V The Company has set up its Compensation Committee by law, and has voluntarily set up the Audit Committee before regulatory requirement are released.
+Other functional committees are of the difficulty in finding candidates for female directors, al the Company revised a relevant provision in its "Corporate Governance Best-Practice Principles", stating that "It is advisable to reserve one seat for female directors". a s: (3) Has the Company established a methodology for evaluating the performance of its Board of Directors, performed evaluations on an annual basis, submitted the results of the performance evaluation to the Board, and used such as a reference for individual director remuneration and renomination?
+The Company has established a Board's performance evaluation system.
 The Board of Directors approved the "Measures for Directors' Performance Evaluation" in November 2016, and approved the "Performance Evaluation System for New Functional Committees" in October 2019 to encourage the Board and functional committee members' self-invigoration, thereby enhancing the operational effectiveness of the Board and functional committees.
 The Board's self-evaluation and the directors' self-evaluation of 2021 were conducted in the fourth quarter of 2021, and the evaluation results were submitted to the Board in the first quarter of 2022.
 Suggestions for improvement have been made for aspects that can be strengthened.
 The evaluation of the Company's Board of Directors attained the result of "Excellent" in 2021, and the self-evaluation results were slightly improved compared with that in 2020.
 The result of Improvement of the Board's decision-making quality continued demonstrating "Good", while the result of self-evaluation for Participation degree in the Company's operations indicated a larger decline.
-The 2021 internal performance evaluation result of the Company's Compensation Committee was "Excellent" as well.
-For detailed information, please refer to the section of Corporate Governance on the Company's website.
+The 2021 internal performance evaluation result of the Company's website.